 The Student Affairs Division at Spartanburg Community College provides program services to help students achieve personal and professional objectives.
 Services include the following:

-- Student Affairs provides pre-employment and career counseling services to assist students with their career choices and preparation for the world of work.
+- Providing pre-employment and career counseling services to assist students with their career choices and preparation for the world of work.

-- Student Affairs assists students in gaining access to the college by identifying and providing information about federal, state and local fiscal resources available to help meet their school related financial needs.
+- Assisting students in gaining access to the college by identifying and providing information about federal, state and local fiscal resources available to help meet their school related financial needs.

-- Student Affairs ensures due process to all students regarding disciplinary matters and student grievances
+- Ensuring due process to all students regarding disciplinary matters and student grievances

-- Student Affairs through TRIO offers personal counseling, career counseling, and academic assistance through individual and group counseling workshops to promote student attainment of career objectives and increase retention to eligible participants.
+- Offering through the TRIO program personal counseling, career counseling, and academic assistance through individual and group counseling workshops to promote student attainment of career objectives and increase retention to eligible participants.

-- Student Affairs provides limited student intervention, counseling and referral services for students experiencing life challenges.
+- Providing limited student intervention, counseling and referral services for students experiencing life challenges.